Employee Drug and Alcohol Testing

 California Courts look at a couple of issues to determine if the employer had a valid reason to drug test.
 This is especially true if the company wants to do random drug testing.

 The employee’s legitimate expectation of privacy

 The employee’s legitimate expectation of privacy.
-In addition, to the legitimate expectation of privacy, the courts feel that if an employee has been working for a company for a while, the employer has the work ethic and history to go off of thus making the need to do random testing unfavorable.
+Also, to the legitimate expectation of privacy, the courts feel that if an employee has been working for a company for a while, the employer has the work ethic and history to go off of thus making the need to do random testing unfavorable.

-On the other hand, an employer who has a reasonable reason to suspect that an employee is using drugs in the workplace then the employer is safe to call for a drug test.
+On the other hand, an employer who has reasonable reason to suspect that an employee is using drugs in the workplace then the employer is safe to call for a drug test.

 The reason that the employer feels the need to do random drug test